PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Assignment 2/ReadMe.md

 1. IBM Watson Natural Language Understanding API :

-Step 1 : Create an Access Key for the service from IBM Watson console.
+Step 1 : Create an Access Key for the service from IBM Watson console and replace it in `Cleaning5.py`.
          Navigate to the link here: https://cloud.ibm.com/apidocs/natural-language-understanding

 Note: Make sure AWS CLI is configured on your system